 In short, yes.

-You might be in pretty rough seas, and you’ll definitely find yourself a significant distance from land at some point in Vava’u.
-Add a playful whale to the equation, and you’re not going to want this to be your first time in the water.
+You might be in rough seas, and you’ll be a significant distance from land at some point.
+Add a playful whale to the equation, and you won’t want this to be your first time in the water!

-Some of your encounters are likely to be with sleeping whales (my personal favourite).
+Some of your encounters will likely be with sleeping whales (my personal favourite).
 Those will give you time to hang out on the surface and marvel at what you’re seeing, but others may well be rapid-fire drops into heat runs.

-A heat run is a situation where a group of males pursues a female, in the hopes that she’ll mate with whichever of them gets to her first.
+A heat run is a situation where a group of males pursues a female hoping that she’ll mate with whichever of them gets to her first.
 It’s a crazy experience, and the whales are moving fast.

-You’ll be getting into the water just before the whales barrel past, with limited time to get into position before they’re gone.
+You’ll get into the water just before the whales barrel past, with limited time to get into position before they’re gone.
 Getting some experience with snorkelling before you go is essential.
 You’ll need to kick as you’ve never kicked before to have any chance of seeing this incredible sight!

-There are options for less confident swimmers, as you can get in the water on a noodle-rope that’s towed by your guide.
+There are options for less confident swimmers, such as getting in the water on a noodle rope towed by your guide.
 If that’s the only way that you feel confident enough to swim in these conditions, then you should still go for it.
 Please make sure that you’re clear on your abilities when you make your booking.

 Do you need to train for swimming with whales?

-I’m not going to lie; this was one of the most active holidays I’ve had in a while.
-Although I’m a strong swimmer, it had been ages since I’d swum with fins, and it took me a full day to get into the swing of things.
+I’m not going to lie; this was one of the most active holidays I’ve ever had.
+Although I’m a strong swimmer, it had been ages since I’d swum with fins, and it took me a whole day to get into the swing of things.

-If you’ve got access to an ocean, then do some ocean swims and snorkels in the weeks leading up to your trip.
-If all you have is a swimming pool, then ignore the funny looks and practice there.
-Everyone will be jealous when they find out why you’re doing it anyway!
+If you’ve got access to an ocean, do some ocean swims and snorkels in the weeks leading up to your trip.
+If all you have is a swimming pool, ignore the funny looks and practice there.
+Everyone will be jealous when they discover why you’re doing it anyway!

 For those who can’t get into the water in the weeks leading up to their trip, then doing some (any) cardio will stand you in good stead.
-I did nothing but my usual walks, and there was a moment on the second day when I thought my heart was going to explode.
+I did nothing but my usual walks, and there was a moment on the second day when I thought my heart would explode.
 And not just from excitement!!

 Where are all the whales?

 There’s nothing more disappointing than being on a whale swimming trip and not finding any whales.
-Obviously, they’re wild animals with minds and lives of their own, and they didn’t sign up for swimming with humans (so far as I know).
+They’re wild animals with minds and lives of their own, and they didn’t sign up for swimming with humans (so far as I know).

 What other animals might you see?

-There’s a variety of other marine life in Vava’u at this time of year.
-You might be lucky enough to swim with dolphins, or even sperm whales.
+There’s a variety of other marine life in Vava’u, and you might be lucky enough to swim with dolphins or even sperm whales.
 On my trip, we saw both bottlenose and spinner dolphins, which were beautiful to witness playing in the boat’s wake.

 There is often other sea life around, especially on a heat run, as everybody seems to want to come and watch the spectacle.
-Other groups saw false killer whales and manta rays, and there have even been a few whale sharks spotted from time to time.
+Other groups saw false killer whales and manta rays, and there have even been a few whale sharks spotted.

 On the Boat

-There’s always a covered area where you can put anything that you don’t want getting wet.
+There’s always a covered area where you can put anything you don’t want to get wet.
 I’d also advise bringing a dry bag, as the waves and weather can be unpredictable.
 In general, don’t bring anything that won’t survive a soaking!

-Your lunch will be provided on the boat, as will some drinking water.
-I always advise bringing your own drinks too.
+Your lunch and some drinking water will be provided on the boat, and I always advise bringing your own drinks too.
 Some of the captains are happy for you to bring alcohol onto the boat to enjoy at the end of the day.
 It’s always a good idea to ask first.

-The crew works hard to make sure that you have a fantastic day on the water.
-The guide is often in and out of the ocean trying to find whales for you.
+The crew works hard to ensure you have a fantastic day on the water.
+The guide is often in and out of the ocean trying to find whales for you to swim with.
 The captain is in charge of keeping all of you safe.
 Listen to what they tell you, and bring some cash for a tip.